dat-ecosystem-archive/datBase/public/posts/2016-11-11-pidapalooza.md

 A [PID](https://en.wikipedia.org/wiki/Persistent_identifier) is just an ID that is persisted somewhere.
 For example, say I decided that the ID `1337` should point to my domain name maxogden.com.
 If I store this reference in an online PID archive that promises to never delete it, and promises to never give out ID `1337` to anyone else, then I can cite ID `1337` in an academic paper and trust that the librarians of the world will forever be able to resolve ID `1337` to my website.

 If my website goes offline (say I forget to renew my domain), a librarian could in theory replace the reference to 'maxogden.com' with a new URL that points at an archived version of my site, so that when someone clicks the `1337` reference in my paper the link will still work.
-Please note that this is a purely theoretical scenario, I don't know how many PIDs actually address the 'link rot' problem by fixing broken links in this way.
+Please note that this is a purely theoretical scenario, I don’t know how many PIDs actually address the 'link rot' problem by fixing broken links in this way.

 ## What are the different types of PIDs?